xjackk/TwitchTVExpose/README.md

     events: new Wreqr.EventAggregator()
 ~~~

-The msgBus allows app modules to set handlers for events, request/response and commands.
-These three patterns: **pub/sub**, **reqest/response** and **command** are bundled together in a ***msgbus*** module.
+The msgBus allows app modules to set handlers for: events, request/response and commands.
+These three patterns: **pub/sub**, **reqest/response** and **command** are bundled together in the ***msgbus*** module.
-The msgbus is used throughout the application and it provides an effective architecture for building de-coupled AMD style modules.
+Msgbus is used throughout the application providing an effective architecture for building de-coupled AMD style modules.
 This enables the application to scale easily and efficiently. *The way to build large javascript applications is not to build large javascript applications...*

-A perfect example of this is how we pull in the info for our `header:entities`
+A quick example of this is can be seen in the `header:entities`

-This decoupled code right here provides us with a way to dynamically pull in these entities into our header, without repeating ourselves.
+This decoupled code right here provides us with a way to dynamically pull in these entities the header app, without repeating ourselves.
 This keeps a very "modular" approach to building this app.

 [`js/entities/header.coffee`](https://github.com/xjackk/TwitchTVExpose/blob/master/js/entities/header.coffee)